Advanced Wound Therapy with mVASC

 mVASC significantly increased the rate of wound healing in a recognized mouse pressure ulcer model, demonstrating its potential as an advanced treatment for restoring normal tissue function in ischemic wounds.

-mVASC demonstrates significantly more newly formed blood vessels and more mature (larger diameter) vessels in a recognized angiogenesis model.
+mVASC demonstrates significantly more newly formed blood vessels and more mature (large diameter) vessels in a recognized angiogenesis model.

 Nonhealing diabetic foot ulcers (DFUs) are stalled wounds with compromised repair capabilities.
 Less than one quarter of these ulcers will heal with standard wound care after 12 weeks.
 1

-In addition to addressing the compromised vasculature contributing to a nonhealing DFU, microvascular tissue also has the potential to impact the loss of sensation common in diabeties.
-Leaky capillary walls in diabetic tissue decrease blood flow to the surrounding microvascular tissues, resulting in structural changes that also damage the nerves, and ultimately leading to neuropathy associated with the occurrence and recurrence of DFUs.
+In addition to addressing the compromised vasculature contributing to a nonhealing DFU, microvascular tissue also has the potential to impact the loss of sensation common in diabetes.
+Leaky capillary walls in diabetic tissue decrease blood flow to the surrounding microvascular tissues, resulting in structural changes that also damage the nerves, and ultimately leading to neuropathy associated with the occurrence and recurrence of DFUS.
 5,6

-A functioning microvasculature is crucial for closing nonhealing wounds and re-establishing a normal environment that translates into well-perfused, sensate, high quality tissue.
+A functioning microvasculature is crucial for closing nonhealing wounds and restoring an environment that translates into well-perfused, sensate, high quality tissue.

 2Armstrong DG, et al. N Engl J Med.
 376:24 (June 2017). (up to 34% of 34M)